anka-213/gf-lsp/README.md

 ### Emacs

-Install the version of gf-lsp for your system according to the sections below, then put this config in your emacs config file
+Install the version of gf-lsp for your system according to the sections below, then install eglot and put this config in your emacs config file

 ```
 (use-package eglot